elixir-tools/elixir-tools.nvim/README.md

     -- not currently supported by elixirls, but can be a table if you wish to pass other args `{"path/to/elixirls", "--foo"}` cmd = "/usr/local/bin/elixir-ls.sh",

+	-- extension point to link in to server specific commands -- by default, the codelens action below runs a default test runner in a terminal buffer -- replacing it as shown here will override default behavior, allow running a custom function instead -- `args` are anything the lsp command passes back to the callback function commands = {
+      ["elixir.lens.test.run"] = function(args)
+	    -- custom functionality here as needed
+	  end
+	},

     -- default settings, use the `settings` function to override settings settings = elixirls.settings {
       dialyzerEnabled = true,